-During the year the maximum leverage utilised by the Company, measured at any one month end, was less than 6% (2017: less than 3%).
-Please refer to the Master Fund financial statements for details of the maximum leverage utilised by the Master Fund.
+During the year the maximum leverage utilised by the Company, measured at any one month end, was less than 4% (2017: less than 3%).
+Please refer to the Master Fund financial sta ements for details of the maximum leverage utilised by the Master Fund.